Inclusion or Exclusion? The ESL Education Debate

 Many educators fear that ESL students will be left behind because many schools are forced to lay off teachers, enlarge class sizes, and distribute more responsibilities among the current school staff.

-For example, California is one of the many states implementing the “full inclusion” classroom approach, requiring that all public schools instruct classes solely in English.
+For example, California is one of the many states that have implemented the “full inclusion” classroom approach, requiring all public schools to instruct classes solely in English.
 This approach, titled Proposition 227, provides ESL kids $50 million each year for additional English tutoring support; however, these students are forced to engage in fluent English classes, even if they have never been exposed to the language.
 This proposition, like many full inclusion programs, is not solely designed to save school budgets; moreover, all of the propositions for full inclusion have the backing of experts who assert that the best way to attain language fluency is through inclusion instructional methods.
-While full inclusion has research and studies to support its incentives, many leaders still argue that there are better ways to teach both ESL and English-speaking students through non-inclusion practices.
+While full inclusion has research and studies to support its incentives, many leaders still argue that there are better ways to teach ESL and English-speaking students through non-inclusion practices.

 Is Inclusion the Best Approach?